MiladFarazian/UsingPythonForResearch/README.md

 ## I'm a Student, Software Developer, and Team Player!

-- 🌱 I’m currently learning a [Python for Research][edx] and a [React Native Course!][mosh]
+- 🌱 I’m currently learning a [Python for Research Course][edx] and a [React Native Course!][mosh]
-- 👯 I’m looking to collaborate with other software developers
+- 👯 I’m looking to collaborate with other software developers on a meaningful project
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Gain the neccesary skills to enhance my understanding of Data Science and Machine Learning
-- ⚡ Fun fact: I love swimming and going to the
+- ⚡ Fun fact: I love swimming and going to the beach.
+I like to dance too!

 ### Connect with me: